Skip to content

 • When an attached gateway is healthy, summary and detail projection prefer the gateway HTTP read surface.

-• When no live gateway is attached, or when direct fallback is the only safe option, the same routes continue projecting from direct server or runtime state.
+• When no live gateway is attached, or when direct fallback is the only safe option, the same routes continue projecting from passive observation or runtime state.

 • /history stays bounded and coarse for both transports; it is not a second durable per-turn store.

-• TUI-backed /history is derived from bounded in-memory recent transitions, while headless /history is derived from persisted server-owned turn records.
+• TUI-backed /history is derived from bounded in-memory recent transitions, while headless /history is derived from persisted passive-server-owned turn records.

 Detailed State